Fedeluppi/DeMAG/README.md

 > 3. Cluster of Excellence Physics of Life, TU Dresden, 01062 Dresden, Germany.
 > 4. Brigham and Womenʼs Hospital Division of Genetics, Harvard Medical School, Boston, MA, 02115 USA.
 > 5. Department of Biomedical Informatics, Harvard Medical School, Boston, MA 02115.</sub>

+#### References
+<a id="1">[1]</a>
+Kalia, S. S. *et al.* (2017).
+Recommendations for reporting of secondary findings in clinical exome and genome sequencing, 2016 update (ACMG SF v2.0): a policy statement of the American College of Medical Genetics and Genomics.
+Genet.
+Med.
+19, 249–255